MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/get-started-with-the-microsoft-deployment-toolkit.md

 **Applies to**
 - Windows 10

-This topic provides an overview of the features, components, and capabilities of the Microsoft Deployment Toolkit (MDT).
+This topic provides an overview of the features, components, and capabilities of the [Microsoft Deployment Toolkit (MDT)](https://go.microsoft.com/fwlink/p/?LinkId=618117).

-To download the latest version of MDT, visit the [MDT resource page](https://go.microsoft.com/fwlink/p/?LinkId=618117).
-When you are ready to start using MDT, see [Prepare for deployment with MDT](prepare-for-windows-deployment-with-mdt.md).
+- When you are ready to start using MDT, see [Prepare for deployment with MDT](prepare-for-windows-deployment-with-mdt.md).

 ## About MDT